GovTechSG/techpass-user-docs/docs/step1-request-for-techpass-and-seed-provisioning-as-public-officer.md

   > You need to set up security verification (multi-factor authentication) for your Whole-of-Government(WOG) account to:
     >- Access Singapore Government Technology Stack (SGTS) services and tools from your GMD device.
     >- View your SG Govt M365 profile on the Microsoft Authenticator app.
-    >- You must use your non-SE GSIB or an internet device to complete the following steps.
+    >- You must use your non-SE GSIB or an Internet Device to complete the following steps.

 **To set up security verification for WOG account**